North Chicago, Illinois: Geography

 According to the 2021 census gazetteer files, North Chicago has a total area of 8.02 sqmi, of which 8.00 sqmi (or 99.75%) is land and 0.02 sqmi (or 0.25%) is water.

 The city is situated on Lake Michigan, immediately to the south of Waukegan.
 Most of its territory drains directly to the lake, but the western region drains to the North Branch of the Chicago River, and ultimately, since the engineering projects of the 19th century, to the Illinois and thence to the Mississippi River and the Gulf of Mexico.

 North Chicago includes a Lake County Forest Preserve unit, the Greenbelt Cultural Center and Forest Preserve.
+The City of North Chicago includes a beach within its limits called Foss Park Beach, which is owned and maintained by the Foss Park District, which is named after Former Congressman George Edmund Foss.